jennyballif/jennyballif.github.io/play.md

       <div class="col-md-8">
         <div class="card-body">
           <h5 class="card-title">Get Science Fair Guides</h5>
-          <p class="card-text">Sign up to be a Patron and get a Science Fair Guide to go along with each experiment.</p>
+          <p class="card-text">Each science activity has a Science Fair Guide that can be used to expand the activity to a full science experiment.
+Join us on Patreon to access the Science Fair Guides that go along with each experiment.</p>
           <a href="http://patreon.com/sciencemom" target="_blank" class="btn btn-light btn-block">Become a Patron</a>
         </div>
       </div>